Readers Respond on Lab Leaks #5

-Category: World Politics Hits: 0From TPM Reader JB ...
+Category: World Politics Hits: 7From TPM Reader JB ...

 For what it's worth, I think most of the discussion in the US political world about the origins of COVID-19 has been about ephemera, driven by Republicans flopping around like fish in a boat as they try to devise a winning post-Trump (but Trump-friendly) political issue and media people fretting about whether media coverage is giving adequate weight to the things Republicans claim to be upset about today.